bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 **Will be back at __ __ __ __**

 The blank line at the end was a hole, which showed a small part of a spinner.
-The spinner had had the text "noon", "evening", and "tomorrow" engraved.
+The spinner had the text "noon", "evening", and "tomorrow" engraved.
 This way they could reuse the same sign whenever they went out, but modify it to show clients who came by about when to expect them back.

 Adrex turned it to *noon*, placed it on the door, locked it, and headed towards the twins and their shop.